This is a personal proof-of-concept project. It is not intended for production use. Please refrain from using it.

 Auto-filed, deduped issues

-Confirmed failures become root-caused tickets on the built-in board, and optionally GitHub, GitLab, or Jira.
+Confirmed failures become root-caused tickets — on the built-in board, or GitHub, GitLab, Jira.
 Re-runs comment, never duplicate.

 Filing issues →